 If you have balances on your old credit cards and you're paying high interest on them, then changing to a card that gives you 0% introductory APR on both purchases and balance transfers is ideal.

 But if you don’t have a balance that you want to pay off (or at least avoid paying interest on) then a card that has a 0% intro APR for purchases will work just as well.

 Some cards offer a low introductory APR for purchases, but not a 0% introductory rate.
-Unless your credit doesn’t let you get a 0% intro APR card (most require excellent credit), or you don’t intend to carry a balance, I would recommend that you only consider cards with a 0% introductory APR offer.
+Unless your credit doesn’t let you get a 0% intro APR card (most require excellent credit), or you don’t intend to carry a balance, we would recommend that you only consider cards with a 0% introductory APR offer.

+Low interest credit cards are rated by GET.com based on the interest savings they offer, among other factors.
+We look at introductory APR periods on purchases, and ongoing purchase APRs.
 We rate cards based on the length of the low intro purchase APR period as well as the APR offer during that period.
 Cards with a 0% introductory purchase APR period will usually receive higher ratings.